Joseph Tsai: Career

 Tsai became a tax associate at the white-shoe law firm of Sullivan & Cromwell after graduation and was admitted as an attorney to the New York bar on 6 May 1991.
 After three years at the law firm, he switched to private equity and joined Rosecliff, Inc., a small management buyout firm based in New York, as vice president and general counsel.
 He left for Hong Kong in 1995 to join the Swedish Wallenberg family's investment conglomerate Investor AB, where he was responsible for its Asian private equity investments.

 It was in this role that he first met Jack Ma in 1999 in Hangzhou after being introduced by a friend who was trying to sell his own company to Ma.
-Tsai was impressed with Ma's idea to create an international import and export marketplace, as well as his charismatic personality, but it was Ma's followers and their energy and enthusiasm that ultimately convinced Tsai.
-Later that year he quit the $700,000-a-year job at Investor AB and offered to join Ma as a member of the founding team.
-At the time each of Alibaba's 18 cofounders—of which Tsai was the only Western-educated member—accepted a salary of only $600 a year.
-He was chief operating officer, chief financial officer, executive vice chairman and founding board member.
-He single-handedly established Alibaba's financial and legal structure, since no other member of the team had any experience in venture capital or law.
-He was Alibaba's executive vice chairman since May 2013 and became chairman of the company in September 2023.
+Tsai was impressed with Ma's idea to create an international import and export marketplace, Ma's charismatic personality, and the enthusiasm of Ma's friends and employees.
+Soon after meeting Ma, Tsai quit Investor AB and joined Alibaba's founding team.
+He eventually held the roles of chief operating officer, chief financial officer, executive vice chairman and founding board member.
+Drawing from his background in corporate law and finance, Tsai led efforts to establish Alibaba's financial and legal structure.
+He became Alibaba's executive vice chairman in 2013 and became chairman of the company in 2023.
 He has become the second-largest individual shareholder of Alibaba after Ma.
-In 2025, he remained Alibaba Group chairman.
 Tsai's net worth in 2022 was estimated to be US$8.1 billion.
 In 2025, he was ranked #8 on Forbes list of Hong Kong's 50 Richest, with an estimated net worth of $11.8 billion.